-I have worked as Creative Director and Project Manager, and at times both at the same time, to lead teams through several projects.
-This includes setting up pipelines for ideas, setting up creative overarching goals, building and communicating vision and giving feedback to all work, either directly or through a structure of discipline directors.
+I have worked as Game Director and Project Manager, and at times both at the same time, to lead teams through several projects.
+This includes setting up pipelines for ideas, setting up creative overarching goals, building and communicating vision and giving feedback to all work created, either directly or through a structure of discipline / core directors.

 Creative leadership is something I have learned through experience, and something I am deeply passionate about.
-I love to explore ideas and weird worlds has a habit of popping up in my mind, but I also know the limits of my capabilities and skills to articulate and create.
+I love to explore ideas and solve difficult problems, but I also know the limits of my capabilities and skills to articulate and create.

-What I do believe in is someone leading the way, making room for discussions, and having a last say in creative issues.
-And most importantly, somone working with vision.
+What I do believe in is someone working with vision, making room for discussions and reviewing and feedbacking work to create coherency in creative issues.

 As Game Director at Forgotten Key, I have been responsible both for my own game ideas, and for projects we have done as work-for-hire for clients.
 I have always welcomed an open atmosphere, and one main objective for me has been to encourage and distribute creative responsibilities in my team.

-By using design pillars, themes, taste maps, high level vision documents, and feedback, I have worked to imbue the creative values of the project at hand into every team member as well as communicating vision and creative goals to external partners.
+By using design pillars, themes, taste maps, high level vision documents, descriptions of player journeys, and feedback, I have worked to imbue the creative values of the project at hand into every team member as well as communicating vision and creative goals to external partners.

-That creative autonomy creates room to grow and a feeling of responsibility, as well as makes it possible for more team members to study the creative goals and shine light on them from different new angles.
+That creative autonomy given to the developer creates room to grow and a feeling of responsibility, as well as makes it possible for more team members to study the creative goals and shine light on them from different new angles.
 I find that this diversity adds quality to the gestalt of a project, while the high level creative management makes the creation coherent and focused.